paulk-asert/groovy-data-science/README.md

 | Programming language | [Clojure], [Groovy], [Frege], [Java], [Nashorn], [JRuby], [Jython], [Kotlin], [Luaj], [Scala], [tuprolog] |

 ---

-__Requirements__:
-* Most examples have been tested with at least JDK8 and JDK11.
-  Examples which run with JDK11, typically also work with later JDK versions.
-  Some examples have more specific requirements, e.g. JDK8 with JavaFX or JDK11+ only.
-  Such requirements are noted in the specific README docs for each subproject.

 [Weka]: https://www.cs.waikato.ac.nz/ml/weka/
 [Smile]: http://haifengl.github.io/